25 Plants for Instant Curb Appeal in Front of Your House

 ProvenWinners.com

-You don't have to spend a lot of time or money to amp up your home's curb appeal when you fill matching containers with heat and drought-tolerant plants.
-Yellow pots complement the Mojave series of portulacas in bold colors like fuchsia, pink, red, yellow and tangerine.
+You don't have to spend a lot of time or money to increase your home's curb appeal when you fill matching containers with plants in complementary colors.
+Yellow pots hold this Mojave series of portulacas in bold colors like fuchsia, pink, red, yellow and tangerine.
 Portulacas, also known as purslane, sun roses and moss roses, are nearly carefree annuals that bloom vigorously in sunny spots.
+They also spread easily, so they're a good flower bed idea for front yards.

-Tip: If your home doesn't sell right away, and the seasons change, just pop out the plants and replant with flowers or foliage in different colors.
+Tip: When the seasons change, just pop out the portulacas and replant with other kinds of flowers or foliage.

 Stella de Oro Daylillies